-Evictions.
-If you’ve won an eviction lawsuit, the judge will issue an order -- called a “writ of restitution” -- allowing a sheriff to lock the tenant out of the rental unit.
-Colorado is the only state that doesn’t require you to store or protect the tenant’s property in this situation.
-You may do what you like with the tenant’s belongings, but watch out for local ordinances that may prohibit you from simply dumping mattresses, furniture, and other items on the curb.
+If you've won an eviction lawsuit, the judge will issue an order—called a "writ of restitution" in Colorado—allowing a sheriff to lock the tenant out of the rental unit.
+Colorado landlords have no duty to store or maintain a tenant's personal property that's removed from the rental during or after the execution of a writ of restitution (eviction).
+(Colo.
+Rev. Stat. § 13-40-122.)
+You may do what you like with the tenant's belongings, but watch out for local ordinances that likely prohibit you from simply dumping mattresses, furniture, and other items on the curb.

 If you choose to store the tenant's property after an eviction, you're allowed to charge the tenant for the reasonable costs of doing so.
 You aren't responsible for any damage to the property while storing it.

-Planned moves or unannounced departures.
-If a tenant moves out at the end of a lease agreement -- or even if the tenant simply disappears -- you must wait for a specified period of time and then give the tenant notice before disposing of abandoned property.
+If a tenant moves out voluntarily at the end of the lease—or even if the tenant simply disappears—the landlord must wait for a specified period of time and then give the tenant notice before disposing of abandoned property.
 The rest of this article discusses the steps you must take in either of these situations.

 Before getting rid of abandoned property, you must wait at least 30 days from the date the tenant last contacted you.
-If you have any reason to think the tenant hasn’t abandoned the property, you must continue to store it.
-(SeeColorado Revised Statutes § 38-20-116(1).)
+If you have any reason to think the tenant hasn't abandoned the property, you must continue to store it.
+(Colo.
+Rev. Stat. § 38-20-116(1).)